kercre123/wire-picovoice-pod/README.md

 `vector-cloud` - Vector-cloud is the program which runs on Vector himself which uploads the mic stream to a chipper instance.
 This repo has an older tree of vector-cloud which also does not have the "intent graph" feature and has been modified to allow for a custom CA cert.

-## Configuring, building, installing
+## Configuring, installing, running

-NOTE: This only works with OSKR-unlocked, Dev-unlocked, or Whiskey robots.
+NOTE: This only works with OSKR-unlocked, Dev-unlocked, or Whiskey robots running VicOS version 1.4 and above.

 ### Linux

 (This currently only works on Arch or Debian-based Linux)

 ```
+cd ~
 git clone https://github.com/kercre123/wire-picovoice-pod.git
 cd wire-picovoice-pod
 sudo ./setup.sh